Katumba Wamala: Early life and education.

+“That virtue has stuck in me up to today, because even when I was made IGP, I went to visit Mr Wakatamba – the headmaster and appreciate him but met him in a situation where he could not recognise me”.

 He holds a certificate in agriculture.
 In 2007, he graduated from Nkumba University with a Bachelor of Arts degree in international relations and diplomacy.
 He also holds a Master of Science degree in strategic leadership from the United States Army War College.
 He has military qualifications from the following military schools: Uganda Military Academy, Tanzania Military Academy, a military academy in the Soviet Union, Nigerian Command and Staff College, United States Army Command and General Staff College, and United States Army War College.
 In October 2023, he was awarded an honorary Doctor of Letters by Nkumba University in recognition of his contributions to his community, country and humanity.